Implementing SPA along key service pathways

 Overcoming Weaknesses 3.
 CLS

-When each area of the screen calls and responds to the API independently and renders separately, users experience unexpected layout shifts where the screen content shifts unexpectedly.
-This issue can be resolved by rendering the screen only after all necessary data is ready or by applying a skeleton.
+When each area of the screen calls APIs and responds independently, rendering them separately causes users to experience unexpected layout shifts where content moves around the screen.
+This issue can be resolved by rendering the screen only after all necessary data is ready or by applying a skeleton layout.
 We minimized layout shifts using the following methods.

 Leveraging the Benefits of SPA